Each year thousands of people suffer an accident abroad and need to make a holiday claim, some of the most common accident abroad claims include:

 In normal circumstances, fault of negligence on behalf of the carrier has to be proven and so instructing a solicitor who can support with gaining evidence of this is often critical to a successful claim.
 The time limit for bringing a claim under this Convention is only two years from the date of disembarkation which is less than the standard three-year limitation set across other personal injury claims.
 It is therefore important to act quickly and seek legal advice without delay.

-How to claim for road traffic accidents abroad
+How to claim for road traffic accidents abroad in 2023

 To make a road traffic accident claims abroad you should follow these steps: